owuntu/PotatoEngine/README.md

 The query point is red and the result closest point is green.

 # Operations:
-1. Press TAB key to switch to console for query point and max search distance input.
+* Press TAB key to switch to console for query point and max search distance input.
 You need to manually switch the focus window to console
-2. Right click mouse to enable camera movement (W A S D)
+* Right click mouse to enable camera movement (W A S D)
-3. Press O key to toggle model kd-tree draw
+* Press O key to toggle model kd-tree draw
-4. Press I/K to increase/decrease maximum kd-tree depth to be drew
+* Press I/K to increase/decrease maximum kd-tree depth to be drew

 # Assumption
+* For now only assume the mesh data is taken from an obj model file.
-This application generate a KD tree for the test model for fast closest point query.
+* This application generate a KD tree for the test model for fast closest point query.
 It is a basic KD tree implementation which assume all model vertices are spread in 3D space evenly.
 It cycle through each dimension and choose the median point for split plane in each depth.
 That is, it doesn't consider situation that some points may only spread out in one dimension.
 I have also implemented different split axis choosing method, but for the Stanford dragon model, it doesn't seem improvement.

 # Notes
 1. The kd-tree search code is in `PotatoEngine::SearchNearest(\**\)`